86percent/docs/quickStart.md

     * Create a new Xcode project.
     * Add the "Lunabot" pod to your project
 [How to](https://guides.cocoapods.org/using/using-cocoapods.html)
-    * Import the JSON file from the Bot Editor (after having published your bot, go to the "PUBLISH" tab in the Bot Editor to download the jSON file.)
+    * Import the `JSON file` from the Bot Editor (after having published your bot, go to the `PUBLISH` tab in the `Bot Editor` to download the jSON file.)
     * Open a bot within your App

     ```swift